VICE PRESIDENT, POLICY AND EXTERNAL AFFAIRS Merck Canada Inc

 Dr. Lisa Goos is the Director of Clinical Research Services at The Hospital for Sick Children.
 Lisa received her Ph.D. in cognitive psychology from York University, and was a CIHR Postdoctoral Fellow in the Program in Neurosciences and Mental Health at The Hospital for Sick Children.
 Her area of research specialization was the influence of epigenetic regulatory mechanisms on cognitive development and behaviour.
 Dr. Goos has also worked and published extensively in the area of genetic communications, helping scientists and non-scientists engage in informed dialogue and decision-making on the basis of genetic information.
 In senior strategic and operational research administration positions for over 10 years, Lisa has developed both corporate and divisional strategic plans, led teams through the completion of large strategic projects, and implemented operational systems and procedures to support effective management of the research enterprise.
 An exceptional corporate change agent, Lisa has driven development in the strategic and functional capacity necessary to enable knowledge translation, and facilitated research integration with practice across healthcare, legal and academic settings.

-CEO and Founder of Deep 6 AI
+Vice-President of Business Development of Deep 6 AI

 Assistant Professor, McMaster University Department of Surgery

 Sheila Sprague is a clinical researcher with expertise in the design and conduct of large randomized controlled trials, observational studies, systematic reviews, and scoping reviews.
 She obtained a Doctorate Degree in Medical Science from the University of Amsterdam and a Master of Science Degree in Health Research Methodology from McMaster University.
 She is an Assistant Professor in the Department of Surgery and serves as an Associate Faculty Member in the Department of Health Research Methods, Evidence, and Impact at McMaster University.
-She aslo serves as the Associate Director at the Centre for Evidence-Based Orthopaedics at McMaster University.
+She also serves as the Associate Director at the Centre for Evidence-Based Orthopaedics at McMaster University.
 Her research focusses on improving the care of fracture patients.

 President and CEO of Life Sciences Ontario